esyede/rakit/packages/docs/data/en/input.md

 <a id="input"></a>
 ## Input

-Komponen ini membantu anda dalam menangani input yang dikirim user ke dalam aplikasi, baik melalui `GET`, `POST`, `PUT`, atau `DELETE`.
-Dibawah ini tersedia beberapa contoh bagaimana cara mengakses data inputan user.

-The `Input` class handles input that comes into your application via `GET`, `POST`, `PUT`, or `DELETE` requests.
+The Input component handles input that comes into your application via `GET`, `POST`, `PUT`, or `DELETE` requests.
-Here are some examples of how to access input data using the `Input` class:
+Here are some examples of how to access input data using it:

 #### Retrieve a value from the input array: